smart-on-fhir/smart-fetch/docs/exporting.md

 Downstream tooling might use that information.

 This all relies on looking back at previous exports in the export folder.
-Noticing new and deleted patients should automatically on the server side for a bulk export, but SMART Fetch has to do them manually for a crawl.
+Noticing new and deleted patients should automatically happen on the server side for a bulk export, but SMART Fetch has to do them manually for a crawl.

 ## Resuming